 For a networking overview, please review About Networking.

-This rejection is usually related to metadata and binary rejections.
-The most common cases are:
+This rejection can be related to various reasons.
+The most common are:

 - inaccurate screenshots